 Paul speaking to Jews and gentiles in a synagogue in Pisidian Antioch has a similar message: For many days after his resurrection, Jesus “appeared to those who had come up with him from Galilee to Jerusalem.
 God raised him from the dead.These are [now] his witnesses before the people.
 We ourselves are proclaiming this good news to you that what God promised our ancestors he has brought to fulfillment for us, their children, by raising up Jesus, as it is written in the second psalm, ‘You are my son; this day I have begotten you.’”
 (Acts 13: 30-33)

 Elsewhere Paul describes how the Risen Jesus, after appearing to the Galilean disciples, also appeared to him.
 “Last of all, as to one born abnormally, he appeared to me.” ( 1 Corinthians 15: 8)

-The Resurrection of Jesus fulfills a promise God made long ago to save his people, the accounts insist.
-It is a promise shared with the whole world.
+The Resurrection of Jesus fulfills a promise God made long ago to save his people, the accounts insist, and now the promise is shared with the whole world.

-The summaries of faith, found in the church’s morning and evening prayers and liturgy during the Easter Season invite us into the mystery of Jesus’ Resurrection .
-Risen from the dead, Jesus does not leave us orphans or forget us.
+The short readings in the church’s morning and evening prayers and liturgy during the Easter Season invite us into the mystery of Jesus’ Resurrection .
+Jesus does not leave us orphans or forget us.
 “Son though he was, Christ learned obedience from what he suffered:” he knows our human ways and he carries our wounds in his risen body.
 We are branches on a vine that reaches from earth to heaven.

+Liturgy is a patient teacher.
 The prayers and readings of the Easter Season introduce us gradually into the mystery of Christ.
-Liturgy is a patient teacher.
-Like the first disciples we are slow learners.
-The liturgy teaches us day by day, year by year.
+Like the first disciples we’re slow learners.
+We’re learners day by day, year by year.